-Dropbox does not admit that some researchers have access to non-anonymous user service data.
+Dropbox does not admit that some researchers obtained access to non-anonymous data its users services.

 Let's see how everything started:

-A που was published on Friday by Northwestern University researchers, reportedly drew by a Dropbox information manager, The study looked at how collaboration platforms are used by different groups of people.dropbox
+A study that was published on Friday of Northwestern University researchers reportedly drew information from a Dropbox information manager.
+The study dealt with how collaborative platforms are used by different groups of people.

-The investigation states at one point that Dropbox “gave [researchers] access to folder data” for two years from about 400.000 in 1.000 universities.
-According to the publication, the data was "collected and anonymized" by the researchers.
+The research states at one point that Dropbox "gave [researchers] access to dossier data" for two years from about 400.000 users at 1.000 universities.
+According to the publication, the data were "collected and anonymized" by the researchers.

 The researchers said the data included "the total number of folders, the structure of each folder and access to shared folders".
 But according to investigators, they and Dropbox employees "could not see personal information."